-Internally developed software consists of the core technology of the Company's StakeSeeker platform, which is being designed to allow users to track, monitor and analyze their aggregate cryptocurrency portfolio holdings by connecting their crypto exchanges and digital wallets as well as providing a non-custodial delegation process to earn staking rewards on crypto asset holdings.
+Internally developed software consists of the core technology of the Company's StakeSeeker and ChainQ platforms.
 For internally developed software, the Company uses both its own employees as well as the services of external vendors and independent contractors.
 The Company accounts for computer software used in the business in accordance with ASC 985-20 and ASC 350.